Jcardas/1800_202430_BBY17/README.md

 * When you click on the listing instead of going to a new page blur the background and have the listing pop up as a card.
 * Create more options for different seed types and maybe misc items (e.g. honey, jam, wool).
 * A system to automatically keep track of inventory, and automatically archive (hidden in the UI but kept in the database) sold out listings.
 * Hosting the server on nodejs and running our own SQL database.
-This would solve issue #2.
+This would solve issue #3 (cannot filter by price and review at the same time).

 ## 7. Contents of Folder